MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extent-tags.md

 ## Limitations

 * Extent tags can only be applied to records within an extent.
-They are set on the extents, not directly on the individual records.
-Consequently, tags can't be set on streaming ingestion data before it gets stored in extents.
+Consequently, tags can't be set on streaming ingestion data before it is stored in extents.
 * Extent tags can't be stored on data in external tables or materialized views.

 ## Related content